technophilic/Agora-NG-basic/README.md

 ### Adding event listeners

-To display the remote users in the channel, and to handle the view appropriately if somebody enters/exits the video call, we'll set up event listeners and handlers.
+To display the remote users in the channel and to handle the view appropriately if somebody enters/exits the video call, we'll set up event listeners and handlers.

 ```js
 // Set up event listeners for remote users publishing or unpublishing tracks